-Nine Acres approach to reading
+Nine Acres approach to Reading for Life

 - Draw upon their knowledge of vocabulary to answer questions.